cdelker/ziaplot/README.md

 Ziaplot is for easy, lightweight, and Pythonic plotting of data in SVG format.

-In ziaplot, a plot is made from one or more Series added to an Axis.
+In ziaplot, a diagram is made from one or more elements added to a Graph.
-Below, a Plot series is added to an XyPlot axis.
+Below, a PolyLine is added to a Graph.

         import ziaplot as zp
-        with zp.XyPlot():
+        with zp.Graph():
-            zp.Plot([1, 2, 3], [1, 4, 9])
+            zp.PolyLine([1, 2, 3], [1, 4, 9])

-Ziaplot can plot discrete XY data, callable functions, histograms, pie charts, and bar charts.
+Ziaplot can plot discrete XY data, geometric diagrams, callable functions, histograms, pie charts, and bar charts.
 Data can also be displayed in polar form or on a Smith Chart.